OCC's Nursing Handbook

 4.8 Professional Behavior Standards

-Violations of any professional behavior standard or College policy may result in academic discipline and/or violations of the Student Code of Conduct: Sanctions may result in academic or conduct-related disciplinary action.
+Violations of any professional behavior standard or College policy may result in academic discipline and/or violations of the Student Code of Conduct.
+Sanctions may result in academic or conduct-related disciplinary action.
 Code of conduct sanctions may range from a letter of reprimand, a failing course grade, and/or dismissal from the nursing program or College.

 1. Student Responsibilities for Professional Behavior Standards